SG-Eddin/Technical-Documentation-Best-Practices/README.md

 # Technical Documentation Best Practices
-Proposing some best practices for a number of technical documentation, based on some resources and my own experience.
+Proposing some best practices for a number of technical documents, based on some resources and my own experience.
 > Under construction